 In Year 11, a letter is sent home, explaining the options open to students Post-16 and a list of key dates.
-Parents are spoken to at Year 11 Parents Evening.
+Parents are spoken to at Year 11 Parents Evening and most also attend the Careers Convention with the student.